-Andy Ross has no position in any of the shares mentioned.
-The Motley Fool UK has no position in any of the shares mentioned.
+Rupert Hargreaves owns shares in Unilever.
+The Motley Fool UK has recommended Tesco and Unilever.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.